syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 In this tutorial, we will provide Jenkins-as-a-Service in the Platform, making it available on-demand for the developers using it.

-Kratix publishes an array of ready-to-use Promises in the [Kratix Marketplace](/marketplace).
-There's a Jenkins Promise that we can leverage to fulfill this task.
-Following the [Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins), we can run the installation steps:
+This tutorial will focus on making Jenkins-as-a-Service available, on-demand, for developers using the Platform.
+Kratix offers a variety of ready-to-use Promises in the [Kratix Marketplace](/marketplace), including a Jenkins Promise that we can utilize to complete this task.
+By following the [Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins), we can easily run the installation steps:

 ```bash
 kubectl apply \